Tactile-electronics/WearableTechBadgeWorkshop/README.md

 ### Setting up uPyCraft

 If you follow the links on the random nerd tutorials it seems to imply that you must install python on your machine first. **You do not need python to use uPyCraft!** Just hit the links to the software installs below.
+They are also invluded in the repository [here](software).

  * [Windows](https://randomnerdtutorials.com/uPyCraftWindows) Tested on Windows 10
  * [Mac](https://randomnerdtutorials.com/uPyCraftMac) (Ensure you allow apps to be downloaded from anywhere in your system security settings)